docker/docs/ee/dtr/user/promotion-policies/pull-mirror.md

 4. In the ***New Mirror*** page, specify the following details:
    * Mirror direction: Choose "Pull from remote registry"
    * Registry type: You can choose between **Docker Trusted Registry** and **Docker Hub**.
 If you choose DTR, enter your DTR URL.
 Otherwise, **Docker Hub** defaults to `https://index.docker.io`.
-   * Username and Password or access token: Your credentials in the remote repository you wish to poll from
+   * Username and Password or access token: Your credentials in the remote repository you wish to poll from.
+To use an access token instead of your password, see [authentication token](../access-tokens.md).
    * Repository: Enter the `namespace` and the `repository name after the `/`.
    * Show advanced settings: Enter the TLS details for the remote repository or check `Skip TLS verification`.

     ![](../../images/pull-mirror-1.png){: .img-fluid .with-border}

 5. Click **Connect**.

-> Known Issues
->
-> For issues related to pull mirroring, see [DTR 2.6.0 Release Notes](../../release-notes).

 ## Pull mirroring on the API

 The easiest way to interact with the DTR API is to use the interactive documentation available from the web interface.
 Click **API** from the bottom left navigation pane.